Our world-class mediation service, delivered online for your convenience.

 We provide an unrivalled online mediation service to our clients, facilitated through Zoom video conferencing and using some of the most accomplished and experienced mediators in the field.
 Cases are expertly co-ordinated by our dedicated case managers, who will also ensure that participants are guided throughout the whole process.

-We can provide a mediator within five working days of receiving your referral, a mediation summary within 48 hours of the mediation day, and a follow-up with the participants and referrer four weeks later.
+We can provide a mediator within five working days of receiving your referral, a mediation summary within 48 hours of the mediation day, and a follow-up with the participants and referrer six weeks later.

 Used to resolve